UTSA vs. Middle Tennessee NCAA Football Odds, Plays and Insights | September 18, 2021

 - This season, the Blue Raiders are winless ATS when entering a game as an underdog of 13 points or more.

-- Middle Tennessee is 0-2 against the spread and 1-1 overall when the team totals more than 269.0 yards.
+- Middle Tennessee is 0-1 against the spread and 1-1 overall when the team totals over 269.0 yards.

 - This year the Blue Raiders have one turnover, two fewer than the Roadrunners have takeaways (3).